sdsgisd/HGF/readme.txt

 libigl (http://libigl.github.io/libigl/)

 Running the executables without command line arguments will display usage information.
-All the data files for testing are located in the assets folder.
+All the data files for testing are located in the hgf_assets folder.